albertodemichelis/squirrel/doc/source/reference/language/functions.rst

 .. index::
     single: Binding an environment to a function

-while by default a squirrel function call passes as environment object 'this', the object where the function was indexed from.
+while by default a quirrel function call passes as environment object 'this', the object where the function was indexed from.
 However, is also possible to statically bind an evironment to a closure using the built-in method ``closure.bindenv(env_obj)``.
 The method bindenv() returns a new instance of a closure with the environment bound to it.